Growth of Metal-Enriched Supermassive Stars by Accretion and Collisions: Methods

 \subsection{Stellar models and initial conditions}

 Four baseline models span metallicities $Z/Z_\odot=\{10^{-5},10^{-4},10^{-3},10^{-2}\}$ and share identical numerical settings.
 Additional sequences extend the grid: sixteen variable-accretion models at $Z=10^{-4}\,Z_\odot$ used to examine the critical accretion rate during core-H burning, a constant-accretion model at $Z=10^{-2}\,Z_\odot$ to explore the impact of variable and constant accretion histories, and two $Z=10^{-4}\,Z_\odot$ tests incorporating different empirical wind prescriptions.
 Table~\ref{tab:grid} summarises the computed models, their compositions, and terminal evolutionary states.
 The final phase corresponds to the onset of general-relativistic (GR) instability for $Z\!\le\!10^{-4}$ and to core-He burning for the higher-$Z$ cases.
 The GR instability is identified through linear adiabatic pulsational analysis following \citet{Saio2024} and \citet{Nandal2024d}.
 All models are treated as cold accreting; the accretion luminosity is radiated away, and no entropy is advected into the stellar interior.
+This cold boundary condition is an idealised limit that assumes efficient radiative cooling of the accretion shock and the inner flow.
+It may be violated during the most intense and short-lived bursts present in the imported histories, when some fraction of the accretion energy could be retained and raise the entropy of the outer envelope.
+Such ‘hot’ accretion would be expected to primarily shift the normalisation of the radius response and of any inferred \(\dot M_{\rm crit}\), but it does not relax the fact that the time available for growth during core-H burning is bounded by the nuclear clock.
 Two exploratory models at $Z=10^{-4}\,Z_\odot$ incorporate mass-loss rates from the \citet{DeJager1988}, \citet{Vink2001}, and \citet{Kudritzki2002}.
 These runs are designed solely to map the parameter space of possible line-driven winds in metal-enriched SMS envelopes.